Table of Contents

 It can be difficult for you, as an employer, to keep up with all these dues dates and pay the dues on time.
 We realise it!

-And, to streamline the entire payroll process, we built Opfin.
+And, to streamline the entire payroll process, we built RazorpayX Payroll.

-Wondering what is so different about Opfin?
+Wondering what is so different about RazorpayX Payroll?
 Well, it processes payroll using a direct deposit model as long as a user maintains the balance.
 You can think of it as a wallet from which payroll expenses are automatically paid.

 All the statutory payments like ESI, PF, TDS, and PT are automatically deducted and paid within their due dates.
 The product also deals with their periodical return filings.

-Penalty for non-payment or late payment of contributions
+What is the penalty for non-payment or late payment of contributions?

 Simple interest of 12% per annum for each day of delay in payment will apply to every employer who fails to pay the ESI contributions on time.